PLeBarbenchon/boundaryscheme/README.md

-This is a preliminary architecture for the future package "boundaryscheme"
+This is the architecture for the package "boundaryscheme"

 # boundaryscheme
-Package Python to use numerical scheme with boundaries The folder "thesis" contains the library needed in the plot of the examples
+Package Python to use numerical scheme with boundaries

-- Download the folder "boundaryscheme"
-- Check that the package in "requirements.txt" are well installed on your computer and reachable with the version of Python you use.
-- Execute one the file in the folder "examples" : for instance, use the command-line "python3 examples/draw_symbol.py"

 # Installation